zachvp/simcity-bikinibottom/README.md

 ###Zach Vega-Perkins
 + Housing design, implementation and GUI.
+  + After clicking on a Pineapple, a view opens up displaying all of the apartments inside a complex.
+Apartments house all the residents of SimCity including the Landlords and MaintenanceWorkers.
+Additionally, an info panel pops up with the name of the house.
 + Abstract GUI classes for animation.
+  + Modified Restaurant Gui managers for SimCity.
 + Rent scenarios force trips to bank

 ###Jack Lucas